-All costs in respect of personnel employed by the Operator (and its affiliates) and who are required for conducting the business of the Company are recharged ("time cost") to the Company with no markup for profit.
+All costs in respect of personnel employed by the Operator and who are required for conducting the business of the Company are recharged ("time cost") to the Company with no markup for profit.
+This includes costs attributable to the key management personnel amounting to US\$ 0.73 million for the three month period ended 31 March 2025 (three month period ended 31 March 2024: US\$ 0.33 million).

-Due to related parties as at 30 September 2024 amounting to US\$ 7.05 million (as at 31 December 2023:US\$ 7.48 million) represents amounts payable in respect of time cost and related charges, overhead and other costs incurred on behalf of the Company.
+Due to related parties as at 31 March 2025 amounting to US\$ 14.36 million (31 December 2024:US\$ 8.23 million) represents amounts payable in respect of time cost and related charges to Operator and its affiliates and overhead costs to shareholders incurred on behalf of the Company.